 Joanne returned her questioning look to her father again.
 “Who told you it was him?”

-“I had him followed, of course I know it’s him,” Mr. Zeng answered, his voice still in that frustrated tone.
+“I had him followed, of course I know it’s him,” Mr. Tseng answered, his voice still in that frustrated tone.

-“Come on now, Old Zeng,” The other escorting officer urged, giving Mr. Zeng’s shoulder a shove.
+“Come on now, Old Tseng,” The other escorting officer urged, giving Mr. Tseng’s shoulder a shove.
 “Stop stalling for time.”

 “Don’t you trust him!”
-Mr. Zeng yelled out again before he was hauled away from them.
+Mr. Tseng yelled out again before he was hauled away from them.

 It didn’t take long for Joanne to follow though she had been delayed with thinking about what her father said.
 Jacky ran after her as they descended the steps.